 It is time to make media trainings current with contemporary scientific knowledge about both verbal and non-verbal communication.

-Whether I am media training somebody in Austin or in Brussels, I am constantly reminded, through what trainees share from previous training experiences or what they hear from others who have taken a training, of the fact that a lot of the training material that is used in the market is not evidence-based.
+When I am media training executives I am constantly reminded, through what trainees tell me about their experiences with previous trainings or what they heard from peers who took a training, of the fact that a lot of the course material that is used in the market today is not evidence-based.

 Media trainings have different components.
 There is the part where the trainee is walked through anything that comes before and after the interview.
 Message design will typically be discussed here.
 Also an explanation of how arrangements can be made for going off the record and what it means to offer an exclusive (or scoop) are included in this part of the training.
 This is all pretty straightforward subject matter.